"Creon is not your downfall, no, you are your own." -- Tiresias, Oedipus Rex

 We Americans like to pretend that we will reap the rewards of our own labors, but how much of who you are was determined by those who chose to emigrate to this country, or live in the town(s) you grew up in?
 How much was determined by your race or the language that you grew up speaking at home?

 Or from another, more personal, angle, at some point we must make our peace with who we are: we cannot escape our heritage or those elements of ourselves we find repugnant: tragedy reminds us there is no escape.
 As teenagers many of us vow to never become like our parents, to make their mistakes and live their dull lives.
 And then you have your own children and one day look into the mirror to find your father or mother's face staring back at you.
 Orestes and Oedipus remind us all that there is no escape from who we are, and much of who we is who our pasts -- especially our family -- once were.

-This suggests we might see hamartia as "layered", like an onion: on the surface, fate seems beyond one's control and "the will of the gods", but dig deeper and we find we will our own fates through our own personalities and character traits, but dig deeper still and we find our character traits were in turn formed largely by luck: you did not choose your parents; you did not choose your DNA; you did not choose what continent you were born on or in what century you found yourself....
+This suggests we might see hamartia as "layered", like an onion: on the surface, fate seems beyond one's control and "the will of the gods", but dig deeper and we find we will our own fates through our own personalities and character traits, but dig deeper still and we find our character traits were in turn formed largely by luck or inherited via the choices others made: you did not choose your parents; you did not choose your DNA; you did not choose what continent you were born on or in what century you found yourself....
 You did not choose your skin color or how others perceive that color; you did not choose to be born, say, to a parent who would be killed in war or to be born to one who inherited tens of millions of dollars and sent you to the best private schools....
 In short, fate determines your character, and your character then determines your fate.